eyeseast/visible-data/_posts/2013-08-26-responsive-d3.markdown

 }
 </style>

-I spent an hour this weekend updating this site to Bootstrap 3, which means everything is now responsive (and mobile first!) by default.
+I spent an hour this weekend updating this site to [Bootstrap 3](http://getbootstrap.com/), making the site responsive (and mobile first!) by default.
 That means the next step is to make visualizations that can handle a browser of any size, too.

 Let's make maps and charts that resize automatically and work everywhere.